Iterative Binary Feedback for Pattern Adherence¶

 - On fail, send a fixed retry: "The following code does not include a correctly formatted <Pattern> class: {response}.
 Please correct the code and return the complete code."

-- Loop up to 10 iterations; on pass or cap, exit
+- Loop up to 10 iterations; exit on pass or cap

-The retry contains the full prior response and no other state — no list of failed predicates, no diff, no hint.
-The generator re-derives the missing structure on each iteration.
+The retry carries the full prior response and no other state — no failed-predicate list, no diff, no hint — so the generator re-derives the missing structure each iteration.

 graph LR